Memos for Digital Piano

 These "Memos for Digital Piano" reflect some of my musical interests: Beethoven's Piano Sonatas (especially the rhythmic and structural precision); the contrapuntal music of Scarlatti, Bach (especially as reflected in the meticulous and introverted performances of Bach by Glen Gould); jazz (especially the corporeal ecstasy of syncopation and the sensuality of extended harmonies); music theater (the sudden turns and dramaturgy that shape its musical structures); cartoon music (the humorous, archetypal, and disjunctive programmatic qualities), the ironic spirituality in Chopin's Etudes, Impromptus, and Waltzes; Bartok's Microcosmos; and a number of other things.

+They are not designed to be played by humans, though some could be, and all could be arranged to fit two hands.
 When I began writing these piano pieces I had been away from composing for a while due to touring, working on my house in Taos, NM, and mostly due to the long work of creating the video for our newest music theater work, Cybeline.
 I began the works as something like Impromptus to get my compositional "chops" back in practice.
-I also like the way I can compose a group of them (usually five or six at a time,) and have them available for listening on the web almost as soon as they're finished.
+I also liked the way I could compose a group of them (usually five or six at a time,) and have them available for listening on the web almost as soon as they're finished.
 My wife, Abbie, suggested that they're something like E-Melodies.
 I liked the term, even if the works focus on more than just melody.

-I can email PDF scores to those who might like to see the notes.
-I strived for spontaneity in these works; each piece takes an average of about a day and a half to compose.
+I can email PDF scores (in a very basic notation at this point) to those who might like to see the notes. (william [at] osborne-conant.org) I strived for spontaneity in these works; each piece takes an average of about a day and a half to compose.
 A few of the more complicated ones took up to three days.